Proven Techniques for Overcoming Worry: How to Stop the Noise

 Continue in this way for several rounds of breathing

-7. Observe your breathing
+7. Observe Your Breathing

-After several rounds of breathing:
+After several rounds of breathing: Begin observing the process

-Your breath should naturally continue in this slow steady manner without much need for control on your part.
+Your breath should naturally continue in this slow, steady manner without much need for control on your part.

-The point of this technique is to calm the mind and body.
-There is no need to stress over “Am I doing it right?” or trying to force the breath.
+There is no need to stress over "Am I doing it right?" or trying to force the breath.

 Here are a few tips:

-• if your awareness slips back onto your worrying thoughts – gently place it back on the breath
+• If your awareness slips back onto your worrying thoughts – gently place it back on the breath

-• always inhale through the nose – you can choose to exhale through the mouth or the nose- whichever you prefer
+• Always inhale through the nose – you can choose to exhale through the mouth or the nose- whichever you prefer

-• practicing this technique for several minutes a day every day can strengthen the diaphragm and improve your ability to relax – try using it every day even when you don't necessarily need it
+• Practicing this technique for several minutes a day every day can strengthen the diaphragm and improve your ability to relax – try using it every day even when you don't necessarily need it

 Final Thoughts